vinterab/jquery.vinter.customSelect/readme.md

 jqyery.vinter.tooltip
 ===

-### A simple and lightweight jquery plugin for tooltips
+### A simple and lightweight jquery plugin for custom selects